Houssem-Ben-Salem/AI-CarDamageAssessment/README.md

 ### Cost Prediction Methodology
 Employs CLIP for initial image and damage description correlation, followed by neural network analysis for cost estimation.

-### AI-Generated Damaged Cars Analysis
+### AI-Generated Damaged Cars Generation
-Utilizes a latent consistency model with LLAVA-generated prompts based on an original dataset of damaged cars for enhanced analysis accuracy.
+Utilizes a latent consistency model and LLAVA-generated prompts based on an original dataset of damaged cars to generate fake damaged cars.

 ## Getting Started